Quantifer elimination

 Theorem.
 Presburger arithmetic in the definitional expansion with all congruence relations, that is, the theory of the structure

 admits elimination of quantifiers.
-In particular, every assertion in the language of $\<\N,+,0,1>$ is equivalent to a quantifer-free assertion in the language with the congruence relations.
+In particular, every assertion in the language of N,+,0,1 is equivalent to a quantifer-free assertion in the language with the congruence relations.

-$$x\not\equiv_4 y\quad\text{ if and only if }\quad (x+1\equiv_4y)\vee(x+1+1\equiv_4y)\vee (x+1+1+1\equiv_4 y).$$
+x4y if and only if (x+14y)(x+1+14y)(x+1+1+14y).

-We may therefore assume there are no negated congruences in $\varphi$.
-By canceling like terms on each side of an equation or congruence, we may assume that $x$ occurs on only one side.
-We may assume that $x$ occurs nontrivially in every conjunct of $\varphi$, since otherwise this conjunct commutes outside the quantifier.
-Since subtraction modulo $n$ is the same as adding $n-1$ times, we may also assume that all congruences occurring in $\varphi$ have the form $kx\equiv_n t$, where $kx$ denotes the syntactic expression $x+\cdots+x$ occurring in the formula, with $k$ summands, and $t$ is a term not involving the variable $x$.
-Thus, $\varphi$ is a conjunction of expressions each having the form $kx\equiv_n t$, $ax+r=s$, or $bx+u\neq v$, where $ax$ and $bx$ similarly denote the iterated sums $x+\cdots+x$ and $r,s,u,v$ are terms not involving $x$.
+We may therefore assume there are no negated congruences in φ.
+By canceling like terms on each side of an equation or congruence, we may assume that x occurs on only one side.
+We may assume that x occurs nontrivially in every conjunct of φ, since otherwise this conjunct commutes outside the quantifier.
+Since subtraction modulo n is the same as adding n1 times, we may also assume that all congruences occurring in φ have the form kxnt, where kx denotes the syntactic expression x++x occurring in the formula, with k summands, and t is a term not involving the variable x.
+Thus, φ is a conjunction of expressions each having the form kxnt, ax+r=s, or bx+uv, where ax and bx similarly denote the iterated sums x++x and r,s,u,v are terms not involving x.

-If indeed there is a conjunct of the equality form $ax+r=s$ occurring in $\varphi$, then we may omit the quantifier as follows.
-Namely, in order to fulfill the existence assertion, we know that $x$ will have to solve $ax+r=s$, and so in particular $r\equiv_a s$, which ensures the existence of such an $x$, but also in this case any inequality $bx+u\neq v$ can be equivalently expressed as $abx+au\neq av$, which since $ax+r=s$ is equivalent to $bs+au\neq av+br$, and this does does not involve $x$; similarly, any congruence $kx\equiv_n t$ is equivalent to $akx\equiv_{an}at$, which is equivalent to $s\equiv_{an} r+at$, which again does not involve $x$.
-Thus, when there is an equality involving $x$ present in $\varphi$, then we can use that fact to express the whole formula in an equivalent manner not involving $x$.
+If indeed there is a conjunct of the equality form ax+r=s occurring in φ, then we may omit the quantifier as follows.
+Namely, in order to fulfill the existence assertion, we know that x will have to solve ax+r=s, and so in particular ras, which ensures the existence of such an x, but also in this case any inequality bx+uv can be equivalently expressed as abx+auav, which since ax+r=s is equivalent to bs+auav+br, and this does does not involve x; similarly, any congruence kxnt is equivalent to akxanat, which is equivalent to sanr+at, which again does not involve x.
+Thus, when there is an equality involving x present in φ, then we can use that fact to express the whole formula in an equivalent manner not involving x.

-So we have reduced to the case $\exists x\,\varphi$, where $\varphi$ is a conjunction of inequalities $bs+u\neq v$ and congruences $kx\equiv_n t$.
-We can now ignore the inequalities, since if the congruence system has a solution, then it will have infinitely many solutions, and so there will be an $x$ solving any finitely given inequalities.
-So we may assume that $\varphi$ is simply a list of congruences of the form $kx\equiv_n t$, and the assertion is that this system of congruences has a solution.
-But there are only finitely many congruences mentioned, and so by working modulo the least common multiple of the bases that occur, there are only finitely many possible values for $x$ to be checked.
-And so we can simply replace $\varphi$ with a disjunction over these finitely many values $i$, replacing $x$ in each conjunction with $1+\cdots+1$, using $i$ copies of $1$, for each $i$ up to the least common multiples of the bases that arise in the congruences appearing in $\varphi$.
-If there is an $x$ solving the system, then one of these values of $i$ will work, and conversely.
+So we have reduced to the case xφ, where φ is a conjunction of inequalities bs+uv and congruences kxnt.
+We can now ignore the inequalities, since if the congruence system has a solution, then it will have infinitely many solutions, and so there will be an x solving any finitely given inequalities.
+So we may assume that φ is simply a list of congruences of the form kxnt, and the assertion is that this system of congruences has a solution.
+But there are only finitely many congruences mentioned, and so by working modulo the least common multiple of the bases that occur, there are only finitely many possible values for x to be checked.
+And so we can simply replace φ with a disjunction over these finitely many values i, replacing x in each conjunction with 1++1, using i copies of 1, for each i up to the least common multiples of the bases that arise in the congruences appearing in φ.
+If there is an x solving the system, then one of these values of i will work, and conversely.

 Corollary.
-The definable sets in $\<\N,+,0,1>$ are exactly the eventually periodic sets.
+The definable sets in N,+,0,1 are exactly the eventually periodic sets.

 Real-closed field

-Let us lastly consider the ordered real field $\<\R,+,\cdot,0,1,<>$.
+Let us lastly consider the ordered real field R,+,,0,1,<.
 I want to mention (without proof) that a deep theorem of Tarski shows that this structure admits elimination of quantifiers: every assertion is equivalent in this structure to a quantifier-free assertion.
 In fact all that is need is that this is a real-closed field, an ordered field in which every odd-degree polynomial has a root and every positive number has a square root.

-$$\exists x\,(ax^2+bx+c=0)\quad\text{ if and only if }\quad b^2-4ac\geq 0.$$
+x(ax2+bx+c=0) if and only if b24ac0.

 Tarski’s theorem proves more generally that every assertion in the language of ordered fields is equivalent in real-closed fields to a quantifier-free assertion.
 Furthermore, there is a computable procedure to find the quantifier-free equivalent, as well as a computable procedure to determine the truth of any quantifier-free assertion in the theory of real-closed fields.

-What I find incredible is that it follows from this that there is a computable procedure to determine the truth of any first-order assertion of Cartesian plane geometry, since all such assertions are expressible in the language of $\<\R,+,\cdot,0,1,<>$.
+What I find incredible is that it follows from this that there is a computable procedure to determine the truth of any first-order assertion of Cartesian plane geometry, since all such assertions are expressible in the language of R,+,,0,1,<.
 Amazing!
 I view this as an incredible culmination of two thousand years of mathematical investigation: we now have an algorithm to determine by rote procedure the truth of any statement in Cartesian geometry.
 Meanwhile, a counterpoint is that the decision procedure, unfortunately, is not computationally feasible, however, since it takes more than exponential time, and it is a topic of research to investigate the computational running time of the best algorithms.

 An algebra of orders

-Another kind of addition is the ordered sum of two orders $A+B$, which is obtained by placing a copy of $B$ above a copy of $A$, as indicated here by adding the orange copy of $A$ and the yellow copy of $B$.
-Also shown is the sum $B+A$, with the summands reversed, so that we take $B$ below and $A$ on top.
+Another kind of addition is the ordered sum of two orders A+B, which is obtained by placing a copy of B above a copy of A, as indicated here by adding the orange copy of A and the yellow copy of B. Also shown is the sum B+A, with the summands reversed, so that we take B below and A on top.
 It is easy to check that the ordered sum of two orders is an order.
-One notices immediately, of course, that the resulting ordered sums $A+B$ and $B+A$ are not the same!
-The order $A+B$ has a greatest element, whereas $B+A$ has two maximal elements.
+One notices immediately, of course, that the resulting ordered sums A+B and B+A are not the same!
+The order A+B has a greatest element, whereas B+A has two maximal elements.
 So the ordered sum operation on orders is not commutative.
 Nevertheless, we shall still call it addition.
 The operation, which has many useful and interesting features, goes back at least to the 19th century with Cantor, who defined the addition of well orders this way.

 In order to illustrate further examples, I have assembled here an addition table for several simple finite orders.
-The choices for $A$ appear down the left side and those for $B$ at the top, with the corresponding sum $A+B$ displayed in each cell accordingly.
+The choices for A appear down the left side and those for B at the top, with the corresponding sum A+B displayed in each cell accordingly.

 We can combine the two order addition operations, forming a variety of other orders this way.

 We can also add infinite orders.
-Displayed here, for example, is the order $\N+(1\sqcup 1)$, the natural numbers wearing two yellow caps.
-The two yellow nodes at the top form a copy of $1\sqcup 1$, while the natural numbers are the orange nodes below.
+Displayed here, for example, is the order N+(11), the natural numbers wearing two yellow caps.
+The two yellow nodes at the top form a copy of 11, while the natural numbers are the orange nodes below.
 Every natural number (yes, all infinitely many of them) is below each of the two nodes at the top, which are incomparable to each other.
 Notice that even though we have Hasse diagrams for each summand order here, there can be no minimal Hasse diagram for the sum, because any particular line from a natural number to the top would be implied via transitivity from higher such lines, and we would need such lines, since they are not implied by the lower lines.
 So there is no minimal Hasse diagram.

 This order happens to illustrate what is called an exact pair, which occurs in an order when a pair of incomparable nodes bounds a chain below, with the property that any node below both members of the pair is below something in the chain.
 This phenomenon occurs in sometimes unexpected contexts—any countable chain in the hierarchy of Turing degrees in computability theory, for example, admits an exact pair.